siskac/discordant/README.md

 **Make Table to Summarize Results**

-To ease the user in determining the posterior probability for each pair, the function `makeTable` was written.
+To ease the user in determining the posterior probability for each pair, the function `makeTable` was included.
 The only parameters required is the matrix of summed up discordant posterior probabilities from `discordantRun` and the data matrices.

 Single -omics
 ```